project-violet/violet/README.md

  - [libviolet](https://github.com/project-violet/libviolet) - Native multithread downloader for android, ios
  - [hsync](https://github.com/project-violet/violet-server/tree/master/tools/hsync) - Very fast metadata synchronizer

+### iOS Support

+iOS version of violet is already ready.
+However, unlike the Android version, 7z decompression and downloader are omitted.

 ### Multiple Language Support

 If you want to add your language to the app,